core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ~~~~~~~~~~~
 {: #example-proxy-oscore title="Example of Group Observation with a Proxy and Group OSCORE"}

-Unlike in the unprotected example in {{intermediaries-example}}, the proxy does *not* have all the information to perform request deduplication, and can only recognize the identical request once the client sends the ticket request.
+Unlike in the unprotected example in {{intermediaries-example}}, the proxy does *not* have all the information to perform request deduplication and can only recognize the identical request once the client sends the ticket request.

 # Example with a Proxy and Deterministic Requests {#intermediaries-example-e2e-security-det}